Devil May Cry 3: Dante's Awakening: Plot

 Dante battles his way back up the tower, fighting Mary for the right to pursue Arkham.
 He is victorious, and Mary lends him her most powerful weapon.
 Reaching the summit, Dante crosses to the demonic world and catches Arkham, who has by now assumed Sparda's demonic form.
 Overwhelmed by power, Arkham transforms into a blob-like creature and attacks Dante.
 During their fight, Vergil reappears, and the brothers work together to expel Arkham from the demonic world.
 Weakened, Arkham lands on the tower where Mary finds him.
 She renounces her name and calls herself Lady, a nickname given to her by Dante because she refused to tell him her name, before killing him.
 In the demonic world, Dante and Vergil fight for ownership of the Force Edge and the amulet halves.
 After Vergil's defeat, he remains as the portal closes, vanishing with his half of the amulet.

 Dante meets Lady outside the tower.
 They become friends and begin a partnership as demon-slayers; Dante ends up naming his shop "Devil May Cry".
-A scene after the credits shows Vergil in the demonic world, weak but determined, as he charges into battle against his father's old foe Mundus.
+A scene after the credits shows Vergil in the demonic world, weak but determined, as he charges into battle against his father's old foe Mundus, which serves as a prequel to the first game.